apify/apify-docs/sources/platform/console/two-factor-authentication.md

 ![Apify console two-factor authentication section](./images/console-account-two-factor-disabled.png)

-If it's not enabled click on the **Enable** button and you will see with this view:
+If it's not enabled click on the **Enable** button you should see the two-factor setup view.

+### Authenticator app setup

 ![Apify console setup two-factor authentication - app](./images/console-two-factor-app-setup.png)